opencaesar/opencaesar.github.io/_events/2024-04-25-onto-Nexus-Workshop-2025.md

 permalink: /events/onto-Nexus-Workshop-2025
 ---

-> <span style="color:red">In light of the recent wildfires in the Los Angeles region, the event is going to be postponed to Q2 2025 to allow sufficient time for conditions to improve.
-The tentative new dates are May 7–8 but we will confirm as soon as the arrangements are finalized.</span>
+> <span style="color:red">In light of the recent wildfires in the Los Angeles region, the event has been rescheduled to May 5–6 to give time for conditions to improve.</span>

 ![onto:Nexus Workshop 2025](../assets/img/onto_Nexus_2025_poster.jpeg)